archiewood/discrete-vs-continuous/pages/index.md

 ### Heatmap example

 The heatmap chart is a 2D matrix with color coding: lighter/paler colors are for pairs with weaker correlation, while darker, more saturated colors are for pairs with stronger correlation.
-Here, we

 ```sql heatmap_chart
 select